tokalak/blog/_posts/2024-10-23-docker-hardening.md

 FROM nginx:alpine
 COPY index.html /usr/share/nginx/html/index.html
 ```
-We're basing our docker image on base image `nginx:alphine`.
+We're basing our docker image on the base image `nginx:alphine`.
 It could be that some of the tools and packages contained in that pre-built image have security issues.
-To be sure that the image is safe to use from a security perspectiv, we'd to check all contained packages for Common Vulnerabilities and Exposures (CVEs).
+To be sure that the image is safe to use from the security perspective, we'd to check all contained packages for Common Vulnerabilities and Exposures (CVEs).
 Doing that by hand is a lot of work - almost not possible.

 ## Available Tools